 JavaScript Cost

-Every kilobyte of JavaScript costs download, parse, execution, and battery — justify each one.
+Every kilobyte costs download, parse, execution, and battery — question SPA weight and hydrate only what you must.

 01 — Purpose